null

 New Densitek Core Under Review

-Bruce is one of the most notorious hardwood producers in the US.
-They were producing solid wood flooring a century ago.
-Bruce hasn't changed its flooring products in the last decade, but has only added to the line.
-Bruce is the "working mans wood".
-Its priced very competitive, with simple styles and colors that is affordable in most budgets.
-Lines like Turlington, a standard 3", 5" oak product, and the frontier hickory, a handscraped hickory, are very affordable and are an upgrade to any home.
-It is a discount flooring product.
-So we tend pay attention when Bruce makes changes to products.
-They have introduced a new new engineered core called Densitek.
-The concept is not new, and quite frankly falls in line with similar cores by Shaw and Anderson Tuftex.
-But let's look at the core anyways to see what the excitement is about.
+Bruce is the "working man's wood" and it's priced very competitively, with simple styles and colors that are affordable in most budgets.
+Lines like Turlington, a standard 3", 5" oak product, and the frontier hickory, a hand-scraped hickory, are very affordable and are an upgrade to any home.
+It is a discount wood flooring product and like other engineered hardwood flooring products, it's cheaper than solid hardwood -- but that doesn't mean it's not a good product.
+Because Bruce-engineered wood flooring is a more affordable option, we tend to pay attention when they make changes to products.
+Bruce has introduced a new engineered core to its lineup called Densitek.
+The concept is not new, and quite frankly falls in line with similar cores by Shaw and Anderson Tuftex, but let's look at the core anyway to see what the excitement is about.

 What Is Engineered Flooring?